About Brassica Information Portal

 Data and metadata standards

 We are putting a lot of effort into use of controlled vocabularies, ontologies and adherence to minimal requirements.
 For traits, we are developing the Brassica trait ontology (BRATO), which adheres to CropOntology standards.
 If you have or are aware of other trait types that we do not cover yet, please get in touch or add them to BRATO directly.
 Your contributions are most welcome!
-We currently use Plant and Trait Ontology as reference ontologies for plants and GR_tax ontology to cover Brassica taxonomy, Plant Experimental Conditions Ontology and Crop Research Ontology to describe plant treatment and environment, and Unit Ontology for measurement units.
+We currently use Plant and Trait Ontology as reference ontologies for plants, GR_tax ontology to cover Brassica taxonomy, Plant Experimental Conditions Ontology and Crop Research Ontology to describe plant treatment and environment, and Unit Ontology for measurement units.
 Marker sequences are currently cross-referenced with resources such as Sequence Read Archive (NCBI) and EnsemblPlants where possible.